Are you looking for the best eCommerce email examples? You’ve come to the right place!

 Offering subscribers something of value is a great way to get and keep their attention, endear them to your brand, and generate sales.
-And, it really works.
+And it works.

 A study by VWO found that 72% of Millennial shoppers respond to retargeting campaigns that offer discounts.

-Of course, you need to figure out a balance that works for your business.
+Of course, you must figure out a balance that works for your business.
 Offering discounts and promotions all the time may negatively impact your bottom line if you already have thin margins.

-If this is the case for you, you can focus most of your promotional emails on prospects or customers who are already engaging with your campaigns.
+If this is the case for you, you can focus most of your promotional emails on prospects or customers already engaging with your campaigns.

 You can also offer additional value without discounts by including exclusive content like email newsletters, webinars, white papers, templates, etc.

-Interested in sending promotional emails that really engage and inspire your subscribers?
-Here are a couple great examples.
+Interested in sending promotional emails that engage and inspire your subscribers?
+Here is a great example.